The 2017 White Mice Poetry Contest

 A Call for Poems on HARBOR

 No entry fee.
-Prizes: 1) a one-year membership in the International Lawrence Durrell Society; 2) publication in Deus Loci, the ILDS journal, and on this website; 3) an invitation to read at the next Durrell Society Conference.
+Prizes: 1) a one-year membership in the International Lawrence Durrell Society; 2) publication in Deus Loci, the ILDS journal, and on this website; and 3) an invitation to read at the next International Durrell Society Conference in Chicago, Illinois, on July 4-7, 2018.

 DEADLINE: October 1, 2017.
-Submit one to three poems on “Harbor” — port, safe haven, cove, inlet — both literal and metaphorical, along with a brief biography.
+Submit one to three poems on “Harbor” — port, haven, cove, inlet — both literal and metaphorical, along with a brief biography.
 Use 12-point Times New Roman font; no more than one poem per page.
 Submissions must be previously unpublished (and not to be published during the course of the contest).
 All poems will be considered for publication.

 Poems must be submitted electronically to the poetry editor as an MS Word or RichText attachment.
 Poems must be submitted without any identification; include name, address, and phone number in an accompanying e-mail.